Bella Donna (novel)

-Bella Donna is a 1909 British romance novel by the British writer Robert Hichens.
+Bella Donna is a 1909 British decadent novel by the British writer Robert Hichens.

 Summary

-A flighty young Englishwoman marries an Egyptologist.
-Once on the archaeological site she falls for a suave Egyptian, and plots to do away with her husband.
+Mrs. Chepstow, a disreputable English divorcée, marries Mr. Armine, an Egyptologist, much to the chagrin of the latter's friend, the Jewish physician Dr. Isaacson.
+Once on the archaeological site Mrs. Armine falls for Mahmoud Baroudi, a suave Egyptian prince, and plots to do away with her husband.

 Reception

 It was listed among the top six bestselling books in the United States in the December 1909 (ranked sixth) and January 1910 (ranked second) issues of The Bookman.